 When treated properly concussions and other mild traumatic brain injuries (mTBIs) should completely resolve within days to weeks.
 However, some people experience Post-Concussion Syndrome (PCS) with lingering symptoms.

-Post-Concussion Syndrome can include physical, cognitive, and emotional problems, such as:
+Post-Concussion Syndrome can include physical, cognitive, and emotional problems, including:

 - Not feeling like your normal self